kubeflow/website/content/en/docs/about/use-cases.md

 +++

-The end goal of every organization that utilizes machine learning (ML) is to have their ML model successfully running in production and generating value to the business.
+The end goal of every organization that utilizes machine learning (ML) is to have their ML models successfully run in production and generate value to the business.
 But what does it take to reach that point?

 Before a model ends up in production, there are potentially many steps required